2015 National League Championship Series: Background

 The Chicago Cubs finished the 2015 season with a 97–65 record, the third best record in the majors.
 With new manager Joe Maddon and the great play of pitcher Jake Arrieta and hitters Anthony Rizzo and Kris Bryant, the Cubs experienced their best season since 2008 when they also won 97 games.
 Despite their record, the Cubs only finished third in the National League Central, received the second Wild Card bid and had to travel to play the Pittsburgh Pirates in the 2015 National League Wild Card Game, where they won 4–0.
 They then advanced to the NLCS by defeating the St. Louis Cardinals 3 games to 1 in the NLDS.
 This was the first time the Cubs won a postseason series at Wrigley Field.
 It was their first appearance in the NLCS since 2003 and their fourth appearance overall.
 It also snapped the Cardinals' NLCS appearance streak at four; they had appeared in every NLCS from 2011 to 2014, winning in 2011 and 2013.

 The New York Mets made their first playoff appearance since 2006 with help from their starting pitchers Matt Harvey, Jacob deGrom and Noah Syndergaard as well the late season acquisition of hitter Yoenis Céspedes.
 The Mets finished 2015 with a 90–72 record, clinching the National League East on September 26 with a 10–2 victory over the Cincinnati Reds.
 They defeated the Los Angeles Dodgers in five games in the 2015 NLDS, their first playoff series played at Citi Field since its opening in 2009.
 This was the second straight NLDS in which the Mets clinched in L.A., advancing to the NLCS for the first time since 2006 and their eighth appearance overall.

+As the National League East champions, the Mets held home field advantage over the Cubs, who qualified as a Wild Card team despite finishing with a better regular-season record.

 During the 2015 regular season, the Cubs won all seven games against the Mets.